HelionDevPlatform/helion-hello-world-php/README.md

 - If you do not have an HP Helion Development Platform Application Lifecycle Services Cluster available, please create one before continuing.
 You will also need to install the Helion CLI.
-- If you do not have the MySQL service enabled on your cluster, you can take the following steps to enable it:
-    - Go to the management console (e.g. https://api.example.com)
-    - Admin --> Cluster --> Settings (gear icon on right corner) --> Check off MySQL --> Save
 - Composer is not necessary for this sample.
 While there is an empty composer.json file in this sample app, it's included to get rid of any potential warnings due to a missing composer.json file.